image

 His pen and ink style was inspired by block prints which can have a white on black appearance due to the wood engraving process.

-His illustrations have that magic sparkle of white space between black hatch lines.
-Franklin Booth was one the greatest pen and ink artists of all time.
+His illustrations have a magic sparkle of white space between black hatch lines.
+In my opinion Franklin Booth was the greatest pen and ink artist of all time.

 Near the end of last year (2024) I discovered a huge book called Franklin Booth: Silent Symphony which is full of clear reproductions of Booth's work.

-It contains over 400 illustrations, and many are reproduced so clearly that I can study them with a strong magnifying glass, which is highly recommended if you get this book.
+It contains over 400 illustrations, and many are reproduced so clearly that I can study them with a magnifying glass.

-His hatching is amazing, and the direction he takes with his hatch lines is often unexpected and worth studying.
+His hatching is amazing, and the direction he takes with his hatch lines is often unexpected.

 He executed his hatching very carefully and rarely resorted to cross hatching, probably because it is not part of the block print aesthetic.

-Around the same time I got this book, I also got back into pen and ink sketching, particularly with the Fude DE Mannen pens that I wrote about in a previous article.
+Around the same time I got this book, I also got back into pen and ink sketching (yet again) particularly with the Fude DE Mannen pens that I wrote about in a previous article.

 I hadn't sketched in pen and ink for about three years, focusing instead on pencil or digital sketching.